-Additional cooling is provided by the radiator fan, which is activated at high temperature.
+Additional cooling is provided by the radiator fan, which is activated on a temperature-dependent basis.

 16.2 Checking the antifreeze and coolant level

 Danger of scalding During motorcycle operation, the coolant gets hot and is under pressure.

 - Do not open the radiator, the radiator hoses or other cooling system components if the engine or the cooling system are at operating temperature. - Allow the cooling system and the engine to cool down before you open the radiator, the radiator hoses or other components of the cooling system. - In the event of scalding, rinse the area affected immediately with lukewarm water.